- About Us

 - News & Events

 The graduate research of Kenyans, Cecilia Muthoni Githukia, Carolyne Musyoki, and Anthony Mwangi Muthoni, was highlighted in a three-part student profile published in the Summer 2012 issue of AquaNews (see pg.
 8).
-Cecilia, Carolyne, and Anthony conducted their graduate research under the mentorship of long-time AquaFish partner, Dr. Charles Ngugi.
-With the help of Dr. Ngugi, AquaFish has remained connected with these students and would like to take this opportunity to provide updates on these remarkable AquaFish alumni.
+Cecilia, Carolyne, and Anthony conducted their graduate research under the mentorship of long-time AquaFish Innovation Lab partner, Dr. Charles Ngugi.
+With the help of Dr. Ngugi, the AquaFish Innovation Lab has remained connected with these students and would like to take this opportunity to provide updates on these remarkable AquaFish Innovation Lab alumni.

-AquaFish is thrilled to see these students succeeding in their aquaculture careers.
-Be sure to visit the AquaFish Student Legacy page to read more about our current students and alumni!
+The AquaFish Innovation Lab is thrilled to see these students succeeding in their aquaculture careers.
+Be sure to visit the AquaFish Innovation Lab Student Legacy page to read more about our current students and alumni!